-Sacrocolpopexy is considered major surgery and as with all surgery there are associated risks that you need to be aware of when deciding on the right treatment for you.
-You and your doctor must discuss these and the benefits of surgery, whilst also considering any alternative treatments.
+Sacrospinous fixation is considered major surgery and as with all surgery, there are associated risks that you need to be aware of when deciding on the right treatment for you.
+You and your doctor must discuss these and the benefits of surgery, while also considering any alternative treatments.

 The risks are: